barryclark/jekyll-now/_posts/2024-03-10-Intelligible-1.md

 To achieve this, some modifications to the typical structure of a CNN were made.
 These were swapping out the convolutional filters, replacing them with template-matching "filters", and replacing the Neural Network with a GP-learned rule-based model.
 The internal state, with regards to the filters, was manually set.

-A classification problem was chosen for the proposed approach that was deliberately simple to facilitate the focus on an intelligible state.
+A classification problem was chosen for testing that was deliberately simple to facilitate the focus on an intelligible state.

 The result of this work demonstrates that it is possible to formulate, given a simple enough problem, a CNN-like classifier with an internal state that could give technical users a clear insight into how the classifier operates.
 This intelligibility was maintained in both the filtering phase and the subsequent classification phase.